doc-metrix/contributing/README.md

 ### Naming Conventions

 Specification repository names should describe the metrics included in the specification.
 For example, a specification describing CPU related metrics should be named `cpu`.
 A specification describing memory related metrics should be named `memory` or shortened to `mem`.
-Additional example include `network`, `sensors-power`, `sensors-temperature`, `processes`, `vm`, etc.
+Additional examples include `network`, `sensors-power`, `sensors-temperature`, `processes`, `vm`, etc.

 Metric names should use dot notation.
 For example,